jainakshat30/finzo/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---
-Built with 💙 by [Your Name]
+Built with 💙 by Akshat Jain